-- Comments > We like to allow comments, but hold potentially inappropriate comments for moderation.
+- Comments > I like to allow comments, but hold potentially inappropriate comments for moderation.

 - Category > Set an appropriate category for your video.

-Note: While we typically leave the rest of the advanced settings untouched, we recommend that you take a close look at these settings, as they relate to your particular video.
+Note: While I typically leave the rest of the advanced settings untouched, I recommend that you take a close look at these settings, as they relate to your particular video.